PROCESS.md

 A full example of a PROCESS.md workflow.

 --- name: contractor-chase description: > Chase a contractor weekly for a response on a logged repair until they confirm scheduling.
 If the contractor replies with a confirmed date, notify the tenant.
-Escalate to the contractor-escalation process if still unresponsive after 3 weeks. --- ## Rules - Stop: If contractor confirmed a date or tenant withdrew the repair. - Escalate: After 3 weeks without a response, run process contractor-escalation and notify the property manager at pm@acme.co. - Tone: Keep messages polite and professional.
-Use a firmer tone on the 3rd attempt. - Language: Always use British English. ## Todos [ ] Check for contractor response Description: Look for replies in the CRM against this repair in the last 7 days.
-Sources: iamproperty [ ] Send follow-up message Description: Draft and send a chase email.
+Escalate to the contractor-escalation process if still unresponsive after 3 weeks. --- ## Rules Stop: If contractor confirmed a date or tenant withdrew the repair.
+Escalate: After 3 weeks without a response, run process contractor-escalation and notify the property manager at pm@acme.co.
+Tone: Keep messages polite and professional.
+Use a firmer tone on the 3rd attempt.
+Language: Always use British English. ## Todos [ ] Check for contractor response Description: In iamproperty, look for replies against this repair in the last 7 days. [ ] Send follow-up message Description: Use front and iamproperty to draft and send a chase email.
+Follow the contractor-communication skill and draft from assets/contractor-chase-template.md.
 Reference the original repair and prior messages.
 If the contractor replies confirming a date, run path tenant-update.
-Approval: required Sources: front, iamproperty Skills: contractor-communication Assets: assets/contractor-chase-template.md [ ] Log outcome Description: Record the sent message and next expected response date in the CRM.
-Sources: iamproperty ## Paths ### tenant-update [ ] Email the tenant confirming the scheduled date Description: Send a brief, friendly update with the confirmed date, contractor name, and what to expect on the day.
-Approval: required Sources: front Assets: assets/tenant-scheduled-update.md [ ] Log the notification in the repair ticket Description: Record that the tenant has been informed, with timestamp.
-Sources: iamproperty
+Approval: required [ ] Log outcome Description: In iamproperty, record the sent message and next expected response date. ## Paths ### tenant-update [ ] Email the tenant confirming the scheduled date Description: Use front to send a brief, friendly update with the confirmed date, contractor name, and what to expect on the day.
+Draft from assets/tenant-scheduled-update.md.
+Approval: required [ ] Log the notification in the repair ticket Description: In iamproperty, record that the tenant has been informed, with timestamp.

 Run PROCESS.md in Askpilot